 Marriage and Family Therapists are psychotherapists and healing arts practitioners licensed by the State of California.
 All Marriage and Family Therapists hold either Masters or Doctoral degrees, within the fields of counseling and psychology, from state board accredited universities and are required to complete a minimum of 3500 hours of counseling experience before becoming eligible for licensure.
 Marriage and Family Therapists (MFTs) are core mental health practitioners and relationship specialists trained to assess, diagnose, and treat individuals, couples, families, and groups to achieve more fulfilling and productive personal, marital, familial, and social relationships.
 A Marriage and Family Therapist does not offer solutions or take sides.
 Instead, an MFT will assist you in working out solutions according to your own personal values and lifestyle.
 Seeking professional support is a sign of courage and a willingness to deal with life’s many changes.

-Each individual session lasts 50 minutes and each couple session lasts 75 minutes.
+Typical sessions last 50 minutes for individuals and 75 minutes for couples.
+Sometimes, session lengths are extended based on particular clients needs.
 Therapy can be both short- and long-term, ranging from one or two sessions to many months, depending on the complexity of the issues presented, your personal goals, and your ability to apply the skills learned in each session to your everyday life.

-Often times, Nicole will utilize a combination of the following therapies depending on the needs of each client.
+Often times, our therapists will utilize a combination of the following therapies depending on the needs of each client.
 The effectiveness of therapy relies not on the type of therapy utilized, but rather on how various therapies are applied with each client and on the therapeutic relationship itself.

 Somatic Therapies – These therapies are an integration of principles derived from yoga, mindfulness training, bioenergetics and Somatic Experiencing®.
 Untreated stress, tension and trauma eventually somaticizes and creates chronic, physical ailments and conditions.
 Somatic therapies strive to safely release the tension and trauma held in the physical body.
 By working with the body, both through awareness and gentle, healing touch, clients are able to access the root of emotional pain more readily and subsequently heal emotional wounding more deeply than through traditional talk therapy.
 The goals of somatic therapies are to help clients integrate new insights and release old, painful patterns on a deeper, subconscious and physiological level.
 When this release happens clients feel more alive, are happier and experience less physical pain overall.
-Nicole has been a yoga and meditation practitioner for over 15 years, is a Somatic Experiencing® Practitioner and a Trauma Touch Therapist.
 To learn more about Somatic Experiencing®, click here.

 Cognitive-Behavioral Therapy – CBT posits that our thoughts are quite powerful and subsequently cause our feelings and behaviors.
 CBT also assumes that we all hold illogical, negative thoughts that keep us from feeling good.
 Often times these thoughts are created in early childhood, and so they’re repeated over time and have become so automatic that we often aren’t aware that we have them.
 Engaging in CBT provides you with an opportunity to objectively examine your cognitions and learn tools to modify your thought patterns, so that dysfunctional emotions and behaviors get eliminated.
 This type of therapy provides a useful system for evaluation and resolving problems that are the result of our mistaken beliefs and patterns of thought.
 CBT is active, structured, and short-term and expects that clients engage in homework exercises to more readily incorporate these skills learned in therapy into their everyday life.
 CBT is highly effective for those clients suffering from depression, anxiety, relationship problems, phobias, food issues, feelings of rejection, and fear of failure.
 Nicole has been additionally trained by one of the leading experts in CBT, David Burns, MD.
 To learn more about Dr. Burns, his resources, and training, click here.